-Finite Element Analysis (FEA) is a tool used for the evaluation of structures and systems, providing an accurate prediction of a component’s response subjected to various types of loads.
+Finite Element Analysis (FEA) is a tool used for the evaluation of structures and systems, providing an accurate prediction of a component’s response subjected to various types of loads (such as mechanical force, thermal/transient and vibration).
 Development of FEA began in the 1940’s, and by the 1950’s it was used by aerospace engineers to design better aircraft structures.
 Since then, aided by the rapid growth of computing power, the method has continually developed, and is now the tool of choice for technical analysis by mechanical, civil, biomechanical, and other engineers.
 Read more about the History of Finite Element Analysis.

 Structural analysis includes all types of steady or cyclic loads, mechanical or thermal.
 Thermal analyses include convection, conduction, and radiation heat transfer, as well as various thermal transients and thermal shocks.

 FEA is used to analyze complex geometries, whereas very simple ones (for example, a beam) can be analyzed using hand calculations.
 For a structure subjected to a load condition (thermal, mechanical, vibratory, etc.) its response (deflection, stress, etc.) can be predicted and measured against acceptable defined limits.
 Typically, this is a factor of safety, which is the ratio of the stress in a component, to the allowable stress of the material.